GoldieLeGenie/Dragon-Quest-V-DatFile-Unpacker/README.md

 # dragonquestVdateditor
-Script to unpack all dat file
+Script to unpack all dat file with the correct stucture